ldavila/ist256-sp2016-eps4/README.md

 ### Exam Question Breakdown
 - Exam issued on paper, in-class.
 No computers or calculators are allowed.
 - 30 points total.
 - 25 Multiple choice questions, each worth 1 point.
-Approximately 2/3 of questions geared towards base concepts, 1/3 geared towards the application of those base concepts.
+Approximately 50% are from lessons 01-13 the others from 14-18.
 - 5 point programming part, hand in before the exam starts.
 - You are given 60 minutes to complete the exam.